U.S., China agree to establish trade deal enforcement offices: Mnuchin

-The United States and China have largely agreed on a mechanism to police any trade agreement the reach, including establishing new “enforcement offices,” U.S. Treasury Secretary Steven Mnuchin said on Wednesday, Trend reported citing Reuters.
+The United States and China have largely agreed on a mechanism to police any trade agreement they reach, including establishing new “enforcement offices,” U.S. Treasury Secretary Steven Mnuchin said on Wednesday, reports Trend referring to Reuters

 Mnuchin, speaking on CNBC television, said that progress continues to be made in the talks, including a “productive” call with China’s Vice Premier Liu He on Tuesday night.
 The discussions would be resumed early on Thursday, Washington time, he added.